bridge-core/docs/docs/extensions/scripts/com-mojang.md

 // Check that the com.mojang folder has already been setup if (setup.hasFired) {
-    console.log("com.mojang linking has been setup")
+	console.log('com.mojang linking has been setup')
 }
 ```